What is Requirements Verification: Definition & Tools | Complete Guide

 What is Requirements Verification?

 Requirements Verification is the process of confirming that the system requirements contain all the necessary elements of well-written requirements.
-Verification is a critical step in software development, as it helps ensure that the system meets its objectives and functions as intended.
+Requirements verification is a critical step in system development, as it helps ensure that the product meets its objectives and functions as intended.

-Before design, the requirements should be validated and approved to prevent rework.
-If the criteria are not checked, both requirement validation and product verification will inevitably be done during product development and creation processes.
-Because verification is guided by requirements, there’s a good chance that faulty or missing ones won’t be found if they’re present.
+Before design, the requirements should be verified and approved to prevent rework.
+If the quality criteria are not checked, requirement verification will inevitably be done during product development and creation processes.
 Requirements that are missing or incorrect can lead to products that don’t meet customer expectations.
-It is good to verify the requirements early and often to prevent these issues.
+Requirements verification is important to do early and often to prevent these issues.

 Importance of Requirements Verification: